 Here is an excellent place to talk about how waterproof our roofs are.
 Practically, none of our roofs are waterproof.
 Technically, the lean-to roof would shed water, but practically, water does get into the playhouses.
 The cost to make a waterproof playhouse would be exorbitant.

-The A-frame roof is waterproof.
+The A-frame and Metal roofs are waterproof.

 Here are some general guidelines/considerations.